Content Siloing for E-commerce: Product + Content Integration Strategy

 Rather than one CTA at the end, they strategically placed product offers:

-• Featured Recipe CTA: Within the #1 recipe (highest engagement point)
+• Featured Recipe CTA: Within the #1 recipe — the highest engagement point in the guide

-• Final CTA: Before conclusion with urgency (free shipping offer)
+• Final CTA: Before the conclusion, with a free shipping offer creating urgency

 4. Content-to-Product Internal Linking Structure